dsehnal/LiteMol/README.md

 Examples
 --------

-Examples are located in the folder `LiteMol.Viewer/Examples`
+Examples are located in the folder `LiteMol.Viewer/Examples`.

-  - `Commands` - Shows how to control the plugin programmatically, how to consume plugin interactions, focus on certain elements in a molecule, etc.
+  - `Commands` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/Commands)) - Shows how to control the plugin programmatically, how to consume plugin interactions, focus on certain elements in a molecule, etc.
-  - `CustomControls` - Shows how to construct a custom control scheme for the plugin.
+  - `CustomControls` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/CustomControls)) - Shows how to construct a custom control scheme for the plugin.
-  - `CustomDensity` - Shows how to download a PDB file, parse it, download density data and allow user interaction with them.
+  - `CustomDensity` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/CustomDensity)) - Shows how to download a PDB file, parse it, download density data and allow user interaction with them.
-  - `SplitSurface` - Shows how to create two complementary selections and display a surface for each of them.
+  - `SplitSurface` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/SplitSurface)) - Shows how to create two complementary selections and display a surface for each of them.

 Building
 ========